-Over a week ago I’ve got a notice that Texas Instruments (TI) is giving away a 50% coupon for MSP430_FRAM related devices.
-Without hesitation ordered their MSP-EXP430FR5739 TI experimenters board that price went down to $14.50 including free shipping.
-With all functionality and on board peripherals included – its a give away.
-Experimenters board came in nice hard paper package that feels really solid and professional in hands.
+Over a week ago, I got a notice that Texas Instruments (TI) is giving away a 50% coupon for MSP430_FRAM related devices.
+Without hesitation ordered their MSP-EXP430FR5739 TI experimenters board that price went down to $14.50, including free shipping.
+With all functionality and onboard peripherals included – it’s a giveaway.
+The experimenter’s board came in an excellent complex paper package that feels really solid and professional in hands.